charly1/HackEncodeClub/smart-contract/v_0.3/readme.md

 ### Events:
 - `softwareAdded(address)`

-when a new software is added using the softwareHandle structure.
+emited when a new software is added using the softwareHandle structure.
 The address is the address of the new Software.

 ## Software contract: